aergoio/hashtabledb/README.md

 HashTableDB databases consist of three files:

 1. **Main file**: Stores all key-value data in an append-only log format
-2. **Index file**: Contains the radix trie structure for efficient key lookups
+2. **Index file**: Contains the hash-table tree structure for efficient key lookups
-3. **WAL file**: Contains flushed index pages, for high durability
+3. **WAL file**: Contains flushed index pages, to avoid corruption

-### Radix Trie Structure
+### Hash-Table Tree Structure

-The index uses a radix trie (also known as a patricia trie) to efficiently locate keys:
+The index uses a hash-table tree to efficiently locate keys:

-- Each node in the trie represents a part of the key
-- The trie is organized by byte values (0-255)
-- Leaf pages store entries with the same prefix
+- Keys are hashed and distributed across the tree structure
+- The tree starts with a root table page
+- Table pages act as arrays of pointers, directing lookups to the appropriate sub-pages
+- Hybrid pages store a compact hash table that can contain both pointers to other pages and key-value data
+- As data grows, hybrid pages can also contain pointers to other pages for navigation
-- When a leaf page becomes full, it's converted to a radix page
+- When a hybrid page becomes full, it's converted into a table page

 ### Page Types

-1. **Radix Pages**: Internal nodes of the trie, containing pointers to other pages
+1. **Table Pages**: Internal nodes containing an array of 818 pointers to other pages (4-byte page number + 1-byte sub-page id)
-2. **Leaf Pages**: Terminal nodes containing key suffixes and pointers to data
+2. **Hybrid Pages**: Flexible nodes that store a compact hash table containing both pointers to other pages and pointers to key-value data

 ## Usage